redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 ![](/assets/blast-editor-guide/blast-search.png)

-Search For Row opens a pop-up box where the user may search for a Source Address, Parameter Value, Source Address Domain, Parameter Domain, Blast Unit Type, or Blast Unit Mode.
-The located value will be highlighted and all other items will be deselected.
+The Search For Row button opens a pop-up box where the user may search for a Source Address, Parameter Value, Source Address Domain, Parameter Domain, Blast Unit Type, or Blast Unit Mode.
+The located value will be highlighted and all other Units will be deselected.

 #### Load

-The Load + Corrupt button runs the emulation with the enabled Units selected.
+The Load + Corrupt button runs the emulation with enabled Units applied.

 #### Apply Corruption